Neapolitan Doughnuts

 Storage

-The Neapolitan graffe are best when freshly fried hot or better yet, warm; waiting could mean the sugar gets absorbed by the oil.
+Neapolitan doughnuts are best when freshly fried and warm, or better yet, lukewarm.
+Letting them sit might allow the sugar to be absorbed by the oil.

 FAQ (Questions and Answers)